TanStack/table/docs/faq.md

 For those situations, each plugin provides a way to disable the state from automatically resetting internally when data or other dependencies for a piece of state change.
 By setting any of them to `false`, you can stop the automatic resets from being triggered.

-Here is an example of stopping basically every piece of state from changing as they normally do while we edit the `data` source for a table:
+Here is a React-based example of stopping basically every piece of state from changing as they normally do while we edit the `data` source for a table:

 ```js
 const [data, setData] = React.useState([])